 Relevant previous research

 Two general categories of literature are relevant for this article.
 The first category contains studies that focus on labour migrations to the Gulf; the second are studies that explore the phenomenon of mixed migrations.
 Regarding labour migrations to the Persian Gulf in general, the largest group of studies includes a substantial body of qualitative and ethnographic research on various categories of migrants to the GCC.
 Most of these studies primarily focus on the negative consequences of temporary migrant, sponsorship-based Kafala systems, and they predominantly describe the context of divided and uncaring, neo-liberal and autocratic Gulf societies – traits that often result in the exploitation of labour migrants.
 Studies on migrations to the GCC also often point out that, in the last decades, these states have had to import a great share of their labour force from South Asia.
 Thus, Asian migrations to the Gulf have become far larger than immigrations from neighbouring Arab countries.
 Reasons for this shift in migration patterns seem to include the lower price of labour from Asia, security concerns and worries about ‘import of the conflict’ from unstable Arab states.
 The aforementioned studies may provide an important contextual frame for our analysis.
 Still, it is clear that there is a dearth of studies focusing on migrations to the GCC from sending countries at war.
 None of the Gulf countries have signed the Refugee Convention, and they all tend to abstain from granting refugee status to people from war-torn countries.
 According to the United Nations High Commissioner for Refugees (UNHCR), in 2015 there were less than two thousand registered refugees in the GCC.
 On the other hand, there exist studies that suggest that states in this region do host migrants from countries in conflict.
-Thiollet, for example, indicates that, while authorities in the Gulf region do not offer refugee status to people in need of protection, they have, at certain times, used migration policies as a foreign-policy tool; specifically, they sometimes use temporary labour ‘migration politics as an asylum policy by proxy’ or ‘quasi-asylum policy.
+H. Thiollet, for example, indicates that, while authorities in the Gulf region do not offer refugee status to people in need of protection, they have, at certain times, used migration policies as a foreign-policy tool; specifically, they sometimes use temporary labour ‘migration politics as an asylum policy by proxy’ or ‘quasi-asylum policy.

 Another category of studies relevant for this article are thus those stressing that sustained economic and political instability and armed conflicts in the sending countries are producing heterogeneous migration flows that often are not captured by legal categories determined by the migration policies of receiving countries.
 The concept of mixed migrations recognises the fact that people could have mixed motivations for migration, and that these motivations may, directly or indirectly, be affected by wars.
 In some cases, people have had to flee to save their lives, while in others they have been forced to leave, either during the conflict or in the post-conflict phase due to their having lost their livelihood on account of the war.